 YMCA READS!
 Promoting Early Literacy

 The Y READS! program seeks to close the gap in between students' reading performance and the State of Florida’s reading-performance expectations.
-The program provides the resources necessary to help improve the reading levels of children in kindergarten to third grade while developing greater self-esteem and social skills.
-Trained volunteers provide reading instruction in groups of one or two children using the SIPPS (Systematic Instruction in Phoneme Awareness, Phonics, and Sight Words) curriculum and KidzLit.
+The program provides the resources necessary to help improve the reading levels of children in kindergarten to fourth grade while developing greater self-esteem and social skills.
+Trained volunteers provide reading instruction in groups of one or two children using the SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) curriculum and KidzLit.